deepsquare-io/deepsquare-client/examples/hello-world/README.md

 3\.
 Navigate to the directory containing the example code: `examples/hello-world`

 4\.
-Run `pnpm install` to install the necessary dependencies.
+Run `bun install` to install the necessary dependencies.

 ## Configuration